jeremeybingham/resume/README.md

 - 🏷️ A subdomain you'd like to use, like: `resume.example.com`.
 - 🌍 A globally-unique string to use as your bucket name.

-Check `variables.tf` for these settings.
+Look at `variables.tf` for these settings.
-All files should be in the same root directory as `main.tf`.
+All files should be in the same directory as `main.tf`.

 ## 📒 Dev Log/Notes
-Since this page is my "primary resume", I'll include some development notes on the various versions below as I go.
+Since this is my "primary resume" (the one resume.jeremeybingham.com points to,) I'll include some development notes on the various versions below as I go.

 ### 📅 6/25/24
 Deployed a [new version](https://gcp-resume.jeremeybingham.com) on Google Cloud; includes CI/CD and Dockerized deployment; also deployed an [S3 static variant](https://github.com/jeremeybingham/aws-s3-static) featuring Github Actions-based deployment and secrets managment.
 Busy day!